getsentry/sentry/docs/installation/docker/index.rst

 For all future Sentry command invocations, you just have all the necessary container links, mounted volumes, and the same environment variables.
-If differet components are running with different configurations, Sentry will likely have unexpected behaviors.
+If different components are running with different configurations, Sentry will likely have unexpected behaviors.

 The base for running commands will look something like::